Uniform hyperbolicity of nonseparating curve graphs of nonorientable surfaces: Nonseparating curve graphs of nonorientable surfaces are uniformly hyperbolic

 Second, consider the case where $c\not=a$.
-We put $c=\alpha\cup\beta$, where $\alpha$ is a subarc of $a$ and $\beta$ is a subarc of $b$, and name the corners $x$ and $y$.
-In this case, we extend $\beta $past both of its endpoints until it intersects the interior of $\alpha$ for the first time on each side and name the intersections $x'$ and $y'$, respectively.
+We put $c=\alpha\cup\beta$, where $\alpha$ is a subarc of $a$ and $\beta$ is a subarc of $b$, and we assume that $\beta$ starts at $x$ and ends at $y$ according to the orientation of $b$.
+In this case, we extend $\beta$ past both of its endpoints until it intersects the interior of $\alpha$ for the first time on each side and name the intersection points $x'$ and $y'$, respectively.
+We note that when we extends $\beta$ past $x$ along $b$ we consider the opposite orientation of $b$.
 In the case where the extended b-arc does not intersect with $\alpha$ any more, we find that $i(c,b)\leq 1$ and we are done.
-In the case where $x'=y'$, we see that $i(c,b)\leq 2$.
-Actually, there are at most three points where $b$ and $c$ may intersect: $x$, $y$, and $x'=y'$.
-If $b$ and $c$ intersect at both $x$ and $y$, then $b$ and $c$ form a bigon along $\beta$, ant it contradicts the fact that $b$ and $c$ are in minimal position.
+In the case where $x'=y'$, we see that $i(c,b)\leq 2$ and we are also done.